 Yes, Bournville unsweetened cocoa powder is vegan and made without dairy.
-At least, it is at the time of writing this, in November 2022.
+At least, it is at the time of updating this, in January 2023.
 According to Cadbury’s website, the only ingredients are unsweetened cocoa powder and acidity regulator (sodium carbonate), both of which are vegan-friendly.
 Again, there is risk of cross contamination so those with a milk allergy may wish to avoid it.

 Cadbury hot chocolate powder is also accidentally vegan and you can prepare the drink with a dairy-free milk alternative such as soy milk.
 Cadbury instant hot chocolate cocoa powder are highlights hot chocolate powder are NOT dairy-free so be sure to check you have the correct one!

 The chocolate is made with only non-gluten ingredients but there may be a risk of cross-contamination.